Oshun

 C: Èwe mi le, Iyaá mi o, èwe mi le

-Continue this call/response pattern calling roads and praise names of Oshun: Shegeshe, Oshun Funke, Osun Gumu, Olomoyeye, Fumike, Ololode, Oshun Anya (pronounced: eye yan), Panchagara, Yeye Kare, Olólódi, Lodorin, Aparo, etc.
+Continue this call/response pattern calling roads and praise names of Oshun: Segese, Oshun Funke, Osun Gumu, Olomoyeye, Fumike, Ololode, Oshun Anya (pronounced: I yan), Panchagara, Yeye Kare, Olólódi, Lodorin, Aparo, etc.

 Lazaro Ros on cover of Orisha Aye OSHUN CD